by Karin Ash

 - Attend any school webinars that provide information on the program and what the school seeks in its applicants.

-- Reach out to individuals you will be requesting references from early in the process to find out whether they would be willing to write a letter on your behalf.
-Then, stay in touch with them, and provide detailed information about your accomplishments, reminders of what work you completed under their guidance, and both your target program’s goals and your career goals.
+- Early in the process, reach out to individuals you will be requesting references from to find out whether they would be willing to write a letter on your behalf.
+Then, stay in touch with them and provide detailed information about your accomplishments, reminders of what work you completed under their guidance, and both your target program’s goals and your career goals.

 - Do more in-depth research about the programs so you can highlight why you would stand out and be a good fit for each one.

 - Hire a consultant to support you with the process.
-It is extremely helpful to have someone objectively review your strengths and goals to help you improve your statement of purpose.
+It is extremely valuable to have someone objectively review your strengths and goals, as they can help you improve your statement of purpose.

 3. How much time do you recommend an applicant reserve for the application process?

-- Start your research as soon as you are thinking about attending graduate school.
-You can note ideas for your statement of purpose over the months leading up to actually writing it.
-Ideally, start six months ahead of the deadline, but a minimum of two or three months ahead.
+- Start your research as soon as you begin thinking about attending graduate school.
+You can note ideas for your statement of purpose (SOP) during the months before you actually write it.
+Ideally, start six months ahead of the deadline but a minimum of two or three months ahead.

 4. Which part of the application took you the longest to complete?

 - Writing the personal statement tends to demand the most time.
-You might go through many drafts, especially if you don’t adequately research each of the programs you are applying to before writing your statement of purpose.
+You might go through many drafts, especially if you don’t adequately research each program you are applying to before writing your statement of purpose.

 5. What advice do you have concerning letters of recommendation?

-- Your references are usually very busy individuals – either full-time professors or work supervisors.
-Make sure you give them sufficient time to craft a letter that provides details about your skills, accomplishments, and how you stand out from your peers.
+- Your recommenders are usually very busy individuals – either full-time professors or work supervisors.
+Make sure you give them sufficient time to craft a letter that provides details about your skills and accomplishments as well as how you stand out from your peers.

-6. How do you recommend approaching the statement of purpose (SOP)?
+6. How do you recommend approaching the statement of purpose?

 - If you aren’t sufficiently familiar with the program, your SOP will come across as generic.
 Also, don’t be afraid to mention poor academics – as long as you can provide an explanation for the lapse and how you ultimately succeeded.